AlbertMietus/DocIdeas.hg/CCastle/4.Blog/a.Heisenbug.rst

 What is a Heisenbug?
 ====================

-The `heisenbug <https://en.wikipedia.org/wiki/Heisenbug>`__ is named to the theoretical physics *Werner Heisenberg*, who described the *“observer effect”*: when you look closely, the behavior changes.
+The `heisenbug <https://en.wikipedia.org/wiki/Heisenbug>`__ is named after the theoretical physics *Werner Heisenberg*, who described the *“observer effect”*: when you look closely, the behavior changes.
 The same can happen to software (bugs).
 The behavior apparently changes when you study -or slightly adjust- that code.
 Often this is due to (small) changes in timing; possibly even in generated code.
-Therefore old (old-fashioned), sequential code on slow CPUs is less likely to have heisenbugs than concurrent code on fast multi-core systems.
+Therefore old (old-fashioned) sequential code on slow CPUs is less likely to have heisenbugs than concurrent code on fast multi-core systems.
 It’s also common in threaded programs.

 .. include:: ./Heisenbug-sidebar-Sequence.irst

-The sieve goes wrong
+The Sieve goes wrong
 ====================

 My standard example, :ref:`Castle-TheSieve`, suffered from this issue.
-The initial version did work for years, but failed horribly when another “machinery” was used.
+The initial version did work for years but failed horribly when another “machinery” was used.
 After studying this, the bug is simple and easy to fix.

-There are two related timing issues, that (probably only together) result in the Heisenbug.
-First, we introduce them one by one and then show how the combination may fail.
+There are two related timing issues that together result in the Heisenbug.
+First, we introduce them, and then show how the combination may fail.

 Event-order
 -----------

-Conceptually, the `Generator` sends (events with) integers to `Sieve(2)`, which may be forwarded to `Sieve(3)`, then to `Sieve(5)`, etc. As shown in the **Conceptual sidebar**, we probably like to assume that each integer is fully sieved before the next *’int’* *starts*.
-This is the classic “sequential view”, we are used to.
+Conceptually, the `Generator` sends (events with) integers to `Sieve(2)`, which may forwarded them to `Sieve(3)`, then to `Sieve(5)`, etc. As shown in the **Conceptual sidebar**, we probably like to assume that each integer is sieved before the next *’int’* *starts*: the classic “sequential view” we are used to.

 However, that isn’t how it works.
 In Castle, the order of events on a connection is defined (*one by one, sequential*).
-And given the code, the integer sent by a `Sieve` comes always later than the incoming one.
+And given the code, the integer sent by a `Sieve` is always later than the incoming one.
 That is all we may assume.
 |BR|
 The timing of unrelated events on multiple connections is not defined.
 That order may depend on :ref:`TheMachinery` and many other factors.
-Do not as a developer, assume any order --as I did!
+Do not, as a developer, assume any order --as I did!

 As shown in the **One-by-One sidebar** diagram, this can result that the Generator is outputting all events first.
 Next, Sieve(2) filters out the even integers, then Sieve(3) processes all its input, then Sieve(5), etc.
 |BR|
-Although we aren’t using concurrency, and it needs huge buffers -- especially when finding big primes-- it does conceptually work.
+Although we aren’t using concurrency, and it needs tremendous buffers when finding big primes, it does conceptually work.
 And so, it is an allowed execution [#ButImprove]_.

 Reconnecting
 ------------

 The chain of `Sieve`\s will grow as we find more primes.
-When an *int* isn’t filtered-out and so reaches the `Finder` a *new prime* is found.
+Whenever an *int* isn’t filtered-out and reaches the `Finder` a *new prime* is found.
 Then, a new Sieve element is created and inserted into the chain.
 |BR|
-This is done by the Main component (which is signaled by the Finder) [#orVariant]_.
+Building the chain  is done by the Main component (which is signaled by the Finder) [#orVariant]_.

-Therefore, `Main` remembers the ``last_sieve`` and reconnects its output to the newly creates `Sieve`.
-And temporally connects that new-Sieve’s output to the Finder.
-For every newly found prime, this repeats.
+Therefore, `Main` remembers the ``last_sieve`` and reconnects that output to the newly creates `Sieve`.
+Which output is temporally connected to the `Finder`
 |BR|
+For every newly found prime, this is repeated.

 This detail is shown in the **With Details** sidebar diagram; where the `Finder` and `Main` and all its messages are shown too.